UVM Academics On-line includes most of what you need to know about UVM

 The RSENR Career Counselor and Internship Coordinator, Ms. Anna Smiles-Becker (802-656-3002) can help you clarify and define your career goals and academic interests.

-Useful Intern and Job Boards (also search on "environmental science job boards")
+Useful Career Information (also search on "environmental science job boards")

 National Science Foundation REU (Research Experiences for Undergraduates) opportunities

 Ecolog-L (Ecological Society of America job list serve, diverse positoin all over the country)

 Also see most other professional society websites for job boards

 Texas A&M Wildlife & Fisheries Biology job board (diverse position all over the country)

 Student Conserevation Association (over 18, many internships, some jobs)